July 16, 2020 other-professional-development, other-seasonal

 By: Jeff Todd

-As we get started with the new school year, I am always thinking of ways to get to know my math students.
+As a new school year approaches, I start thinking of ways to get to know my math students.
 Carefully choosing the right new school year activities sends a clear message to our students: “I am interested in who you are and what you think.”
-In this article, I'm sharing three printable activities I use at the start of a new year.
+This year many of us face the added challenge of having to get to know our new students virtually!
+In this article, I'm sharing three printable activities that can be used at the start of a new school year in both the face-to-face classroom or the virtual classroom.

 Creating a positive attitude with students is what I strive for, particularly in the first few days of class.
 You can use any of these new school year activities to set the tone in your classroom, and have a discussion about the thoughts that your students bring to the classroom about math as well as sharing your vision for your classroom.